 I’m not a professional athlete.

-I’m just a 51-year-old wife, mom and working woman who wants to make a difference, raise money for Jack.org, and show my 12-year-old daughter that I’m still somewhat cool.
+But as I embark on the Imagine Ride 2022, I’m still just a 53-year-old wife, mother and working woman who wants to make a difference, raise money for Jack.org, and show my 14-year old daughter that I’m still somewhat cool.

 We look forward to working with sponsors to reach our fundraising goal.
 For more information on sponsorship opportunities, please contact email@example.com